cybertraining-dsc/fa20-523-327/project/project.md

 ## 2. Background Research and Previous Work

 After reviewing other background literature and works from other authors within this field,  people have ventured into how a video will be popular on Youtube.
 Most findings online are analysis or unique findings for popular videos.
 Several people have researched to predict if a video will be popular (views) on Youtube but do not cover the scope if it will reach the trending section on Youtube.
 Other analysis includes likes/dislikes predictor, comment creator, title scorer, and many more.
-These findings can still be helpful and lead this research in the right direction.
+A couple of these findings can still be helpful and lead this research in the right direction.

 ## 3. Choice of Data-set

 To understand what determines if a video will trend on Youtube the dataset chosen for this project is a trending Youtube videos dataset (US)[^2].
+Meaning all videos within the dataset are uploaded from the US and reached the trending section on Youtube.
 The dataset was retrieved from the popular data science website, Kaggle.
 The dataset chosen is one of the most popular datasets available on Kaggle and many people have analyzed it.
 The dataset is known for being readable and having a high usability score.

 The Trending Youtube dataset contains 40,949 entries and 16 labels covering the basic information of a trending Youtube video.